Winifred Carney: Suffragist

 The Belfast-based Irish Women's Suffrage Society was not an affiliate of the Dublin-based Irish Women's Franchise League, which campaigned unsuccessfully to have votes for women included in the 1912 Home Rule Bill.
-Inasmuch as they argued that a Dublin parliament would block further advances for women, in the IWSS Carney was joining with women who were unionist.
+In as much as they argued that a Dublin parliament would block further advances for women, in the IWSS Carney was joining with women who were unionist.
 Among them were Elizabeth McCracken (the writer "L.A.M.
 Priestley") and Elizabeth Bell (the first woman in Ireland to qualify as a gynaecologist), and Margaret McCoubrey (whom Carney was later to encounter in the Northern Ireland Labour Party).
-While largely middle-class women, they spoke at street corners and held dinner hour meetings at factory and mill gates Belfast to get working class women to involved.
+While largely middle-class women, they spoke at street corners and held dinner hour meetings at factory and mill gates in Belfast to get working class women involved.

 In April 1914, the IWSS dissolved.
 With the other activists, Carney had transferred her loyalty to the Belfast branch of the direct-action Women's Social and Political Union' being organised by Christabel Pankhurst's emissary from England, Dorothy Evans.
 The WSPU believed they had had an understanding with the Ulster Unionist Council based on its inclusion of votes for women in draft articles of the Provisional Government (readied for Ulster should a Dublin parliament be restored).
 With regard to an Irish parliament, the nationalists would make no such undertaking.
 But in March 1914, after being doorstepped for four days in London, Edward Carson ruled that Unionists could not take a position on so divisive an issue as women's suffrage, and the WSPU declared an end to "the truce we have held in Ulster".

 A result was that Carney joined the WSPU just as its militants launched a campaign of arson attacks against Unionist-associated properties.
 These included the Ulster Volunteers' centre at Abbeylands House,' and culminated in Dorothy Evans creating an uproar in court by demanding to know why James Craig, who was then equipping the Volunteers with German arms, was not appearing on the same weapons and explosives charges.

 Carney was not directly involved:' Like other suffragists of Catholic background, she would have understood that while "to English eyes, it might have appeared that attacking the property of the Ulster Unionists was no different from attacking government buildings", in the "tense atmosphere of Belfast, which had witnessed many outbreaks of sectarian violence over the years, such actions [of which the Dublin-based Irish Women's Franchise League disapproved] could have very different connotations".'
 But it is certain that, following Britain's declaration of war on Germany in August 1914, she would have supported Margaret McCoubrey' and Elizabeth McCracken, in refusing Christabel Pankhurst's directive to disband and cease all activity for the duration.

 In 1915, McCracken invited Christabel's renegade sister, Sylvia Pankhurst, to Belfast to speak in support equal pay for women doing war work.
 Carney may have met her on that occasion: correspondence with Sylvia Pankhurst was among the papers seized when police raided Carney's home in July 1922.'